-This part of the study seeks to identify what students understand by the term IMC and in doing so identify their perspectives, what they consider to be the benefits of IMC to organisations and the challenges of implementing it.
+This part of the study was exploratory and seeks to identify what students understand by the term IMC and in doing so identify their perspectives, what they consider to be the benefits of IMC to organisations and the challenges of implementing it.
 From this it will explore whether or not students think it will of value in their future career.
+The study involved two focus groups.
+All students invited to take part in the study were studying a core PG IMC module on a Masters programme within one Business School.
+There was a mix of Home/EU and International students.
+The questions were drawn from key themes in the academic literature and the discussion guide is in the appendices.
+The data was analysed utilizing Nvivo.